Basic Safety Concept

 and President

-Headed by the Representative Director and President, the Human Resources Department takes the lead in promoting employee health.
+Headed by the Representative Director and President, the Human Capital Department takes the lead in promoting employee health.

-Accordingly, the department will proactively take opinions from experts, including health promoting industrial physicians, public health nurses, and nurses, and carry out activities through labor management cooperation.
+Accordingly, proactively taking opinions from experts, including health promoting industrial physicians, public health nurses, and nurses, activities through labor management cooperation are carried out.

 In addition, the members of the Health Management Promotion Team have increased their understanding of health management by acquiring Health Management Advisor certification.
 They also carry out activities to promote Suzuki’s health management activities to a wide audience, both inside and outside the Company.

-- *1 A condition in which operational efficiency has been reduced due to some health problems
+- *1 A condition in which operational efficiency has been reduced due to a health problem

-- *3 A condition in which vitality (feelings of energization from work), enthusiasm (pride and work satisfaction), and immersion (enthusiasm about work) are fulfilled
+- *3 A condition in which vitality (feelings of energization from work), enthusiasm (pride and work satisfaction), and immersion (dedication to work) are fully realized

 ■ KPIs for promoting health management